Job Description for Founders Day Chair

 Download the Founders Day Job Description

-• Works with committee and other chairmen to organize PTA Founders Day event
+• Works with the Founders Day Committee and other chairs to organize a PTA Founders Day event

-• Oversees and delegates volunteer recruitment for implementing and running event
+• Oversees volunteer recruitment and delegates tasks for implementing and running event

-• Presents Founders Day budget for approval at the executive board meeting at start of the PTA year and monitor authorized budget
+• Presents Founders Day budget for approval at the executive board meeting at start of the PTA year and monitors authorized budget

 • Reports on Founders Day plans and organization at board meetings